 A goal of systems biology has been to understand how phenotype originates from genotype.
 The phenotype of a cell is determined by complex regulation of cell signaling, gene regulation, metabolism, and lipid biochemistry.
 Understanding the connection between phenotype and genotype is crucial to understanding disease and for synthetic engineering of biology.
 Computational models are particularly well suited to studying this problem as they can synthesize and organize diverse and complex data in a predictive framework.
 Even though computational models of individual component subsystems, such as flux models of metabolism (Duarte et al., 2004; Feist et al., 2007; Feist and Palsson, 2008), have enjoyed a long history of success, they remain limited in their application.
 Much effort is currently being spent on understanding how to best integrate multiple subsystems.
 For example, there are many proposed approaches to combining gene expression with metabolic flux networks (Åkesson et al., 2004; Colijn et al., 2009; Collins et al., 2012; Fang et al., 2012; Lee et al., 2012; Mahadevan et al., 2002; O’Brien et al., 2013; Van Berlo et al., 2011; Vogel and Marcotte, 2012) while other studies are focusing on integrative, whole-cell, models (Carrera et al., 2014; Karr et al., 2012).
 Given the growing interest in integrative modeling approaches, there is a pressing need for studies that collect high quality genome-wide data across multiple cellular subsystems from the same biological samples.
 Our data set is a rich resource for comparing and contrasting the response of multiple cellular subsystems.

-Despite the completeness and quality of our data set there are a few key limitations concerning our approach.
+Despite the completeness and quality of our data set, however, there are a few key limitations concerning our approach.
 Our analysis via RNAseq and shotgun MS allows for high confidence in comparing the relative levels of a particular transcript or protein over time.
 However, due to potential differences in detection efficiency between individual RNAs or peptides, care should be taken when comparing absolute abundances.
 In our analysis we used the APEX method to account for differences in detection efficiency.
 We normalized RNA by the length of a transcript as an estimate of RNA detection efficiency, for a particular experiment.
-This resulted in a correlation coefficient of ~0.6 between proteins and their transcripts which is on the high end for such correlation measurements.
-This suggests that even straightforward means of correcting our experimental bias can potentially lead to reasonable comparisons of levels between individual RNAs or proteins.
+This resulted in a correlation coefficient of ~0.6 between proteins and their transcripts, a finding on the high end for such correlation measurements.
+Thus, even straightforward means of correcting our experimental bias can potentially lead to reasonable comparisons of levels between individual RNAs or proteins.

-Though the stepwise linear function used for modeling works for a majority of our expression profiles, in some cases it over fits the data and in other cases the function is unable to capture the underlying behavior.
-An example of a profile that may be under constrained is a gene that is up, or down, regulated without further changes to expression.
-In this case the free time parameters t2-t4, along with amplitude parameter A2, may be under-constrained.
-Even in this case, however, the parameters t1, t2+t3+t4, A1 and A3 are still well constrained, providing enough information to reliably sort the profiles based upon behavior.
-More complicated behavior, such as multiple peaks separated in time, can’t be captured by our function.
+Though the stepwise linear function we used used for modeling works for a majority of our expression profiles, in some cases it over-fits the data and in other cases the function is unable to capture the underlying behavior.
+An example of a profile that may be under-constrained is a gene that is up- or down-regulated without further changes to expression.
+In this case the free time parameters t2 through t4, along with amplitude parameter A2, may be under-constrained.
+Even in this case, however, the parameters t1, t2+t3+t4, A1, and A3 are still well constrained, providing enough information to reliably sort the profiles based upon behavior.
+More complicated behavior, such as multiple peaks separated in time, cannot be captured by our function.
 The presence of these more complicated behaviors was rare enough as to not warrant special consideration.

 Methods